MicrosoftDocs/common-data-model-and-service/README.md

 # Common Data Model Documentation

-This is the GitHub repository for the technical product documentation for the Common Data Model.
-This documentation is published to  [https://docs.microsoft.com/common-data-model](https://docs.microsoft.com/common-data-model).
+This is the GitHub repository for the technical product documentation published as the [Common Data Model](https://docs.microsoft.com/common-data-model).

 ## How to contribute

-Thanks for your interest in contributing to [Docs.microsoft.com](https://docs.microsoft.com/), home of technical content for Microsoft products and services.
+Thanks for your interest in contributing to the [technical content](https://docs.microsoft.com/) for Microsoft products and services.

-To learn how to make contributions to the content in this repository, start with our [Docs contributor guide](https://docs.microsoft.com/contribute).
-If you are a Microsoft employee, please visit the [internal version](https://aka.ms/docsguidescontribute) of this guide.
+To learn how to make contributions to the content in this repository, start with our [contributor guide](https://docs.microsoft.com/contribute).
+If you are a Microsoft employee, please visit the [internal version](https://aka.ms/docsguidescontribute) of the guide.

 ## Code of conduct